gussmith23/lakeroad/release_files/README.md

 To install Lakeroad on your system, simply add `./bin` to your `$PATH`.

+Lakeroad depends on Yosys, which can be installed on Mac via `brew install yosys` or on Ubuntu via `apt-get install yosys`.

 On MacOS, run the `activate` script to un-quarantine the binaries.

 To run the examples, run